Pickup truck: Kei/Mini truck

 Kei trucks are a Japanese class with a maximum length of 3400 mm, a maximum width of 1480 mm, a maximum height of 2000 mm, and a maximum displacement of 660 cc.

-In some countries, mini trucks are similar to, or slightly bigger than, kei trucks.
-In other countries, eg the United States, mini trucks are another name for any pickup smaller than full-size pickups.
+In some countries, mini trucks are similar to (or slightly bigger) than kei trucks.
+In other countries (e.g., the United States), mini trucks is a term used for a pickup smaller than a full-size design.

 UTVs are of similar size and serve similar roles in developed countries but are typically restricted to off-road and rural areas.

 Compact pickup truck

-Typically, a unibody pickup truck is built on compact SUV platform or a compact passenger car platform.
+In current production, compact pickup trucks utilize unibody construction, sharing chassis architecture with a compact SUV or a compact passenger car.
 Examples include the Hyundai Santa Cruz and Ford Maverick.
 Subaru also produced the Subaru Baja based heavily on the Subaru Outback (Legacy) wagon and Subaru BRAT based on the Subaru Leone wagon using a unibody construction.
 Other variations include the Holden Crewman and Holden One Tonner which are based on a sedan platform but use a part-monocoque, part chassis frame construction.

 Mid-size pickup truck

-Typically, a body-on-frame pickup truck of a similar size to a mid-size SUV.
+Typically, mid-size pickup trucks use body-on-frame construction, sharing design with a mid-size SUV.
 Examples include the Ford Ranger, Toyota Hilux, and Isuzu D-Max.
 This is usually the largest size pickup sold or manufactured in countries outside North America.

 Full-size pickup truck

+2004-2008 International CXT, the largest mass-produced pickup truck ever built.

-A body-on-frame pickup truck with an exterior width of more than two meters (excluding mirrors and/or widebody/flares for dually wheels).
+These are traditionally defined as body-on-frame pickup trucks with an exterior body width of at least 2 m(excluding mirrors and/or widebody/flares for dually wheels).
+Examples include the Ford F-Series, Chevrolet Silverado/GMC Sierra, Tesla Cybertruck, and Toyota Tundra.

 There is no clear definition for what is too large to be a pickup truck.
-Most of the time the line is drawn where the features or target market of a truck no longer primarily serve private owners (eg Ford F-550 and larger), or a CDL (commercial driver's license) is required.
-Examples of exceptions include International XT, F650[sic] SuperTruck and prime mover to pickup truck conversions.
+Most of the time the line is drawn where the features or target market of a truck no longer primarily serve private owners (e.g. Ford F-550 and larger), or a CDL (commercial driver's license) is required.
+Examples of exceptions include the International XT, the Unimog 437, and conversions of heavy-duty prime mover trucks.